 Lupu came out of the house leading Garrek and Admiral Kline.
 "You said you'd tell us how you and Longstocking met when the whole family could hear," she pointed out.

 "Yes, I suppose I did."
 Darkstar scooped some potato salad onto hir plate and selected several bottles of root beer from the cooler.
 Shi arranged hir food and drink on one of the tables and sat down beside it.
 "It all started about a year and a half ago when Fyodor- that's Professor Moseivitch, chair of Dewclaw University's College of Xeno-Sciences- arrives suddenly on my doorstep.
 The ungrateful wretch woke me up right in the middle of my afternoon nap.
-I live in a town just outside of Berdoovia; the house is on a ridge and it faces north.
+I live on the west coast of Flinders Continent; the house is on a ridge and it faces north.
 During the summer the afternoon sun comes in under the eaves and warms the porch.
 Heavenly."
 Shi sighed happily.
 "Anyway, he starts going on about how he's made the discovery of the century.
 Evidence of a hitherto unknown star faring civilization.
 He wanted me to join his team because I have contacts not only in the academic community but Starfleet as well."
 Shi chuckled.
 "He wanted me to be his spy master and hatchet man.
 He figured that if his discovery were half as important as he thought it was the infighting would be brutal, and he was right."
 Shi took a sip of root beer.
 "This potato salad is excellent, by the way.
 So I went with him to a Security Force small craft repair station to have a look at what he'd found.
 Longstocking here happened to be the station's administrator.
 Then, quite unexpectedly, Fyodor's artifact suddenly hatches.
 What he'd found turned out to be an infant of the species we now call the Stariionae.
-The Security Force put us all under lock down; since we were stuck together we got to know one another."
+The Security Force put us all under lock down; since we were stuck there we got to know one another."

 "Were you there when the Stariionae attacked?"
 Trina asked.